-Thomas Gibson Sees Eclipse In Charleston and Prepares For Harvey In San Antonio In The Same Week [Opinion]
+Thomas Gibson Sees Eclipse In Charleston And Prepares For Harvey In San Antonio In The Same Week [Opinion]

-Thomas Gibson prepared his San Antonio Home for Hurricane Harvey which made landfall Friday night, but on Monday Thomas witnessed the solar eclipse in Charleston.
+Thomas Gibson prepared his San Antonio home for Hurricane Harvey which made landfall Friday night, but on Monday Thomas witnessed the solar eclipse in Charleston.
 Gibson was one of the last to view the solar eclipse as it exited the United States via Charleston, SC.
 Thomas watched from Sulivan Island Beach.

-Now, Harvey, a category 4 Hurricane seems headed for San Antonio since the storm struck the ground on beaches north of Corpus Christi Texas.
-The Texas coastal counties could see dangerous flooding from Harvey over the next few days, as Harvey pours down up to 30 inches of rain in addition to a 12-foot storm surge according to AccuWeather.
+Now, Harvey, a Category 4 hurricane seems headed for San Antonio since the storm struck the ground on beaches north of Corpus Christi, Texas.
+The Texas coastal counties could see dangerous flooding from Harvey over the next few days, as Harvey pours down up to 30 inches of rain in addition to a 12-foot storm surge, according to AccuWeather.

-Imagine Thomas Gibson, a veteran actor formerly of Criminal Minds, Chicago Hope and numerous films, witnessing not one but two historical weather events in one week.
+Imagine Thomas Gibson, a veteran actor formerly of Criminal Minds, Chicago Hope, and numerous films, witnessing not one but two historical weather events in one week.
 Both Harvey and the solar eclipse are rare events.

-Though Thomas Gibson now lives in San Antonio Texas, Gibson is a native of Charleston South Carolina, so naturally, Gibson headed to his childhood home in Charleston to witness the solar eclipse on Monday.
-Thomas Gibson saw the history making eclipse from Sullivan’s Island according to his Tweet.
+Though Thomas Gibson now lives in San Antonio, Texas, Gibson is a native of Charleston, South Carolina, so naturally, Gibson headed to his childhood home in Charleston to witness the solar eclipse on Monday.
+Thomas Gibson saw the history making eclipse from Sullivan’s Island, according to his tweet.

 “This Eclipse is Delicious @ Sullivans Island Beach.”

-Thomas Gibson has returned home, as Harvey delivers wind and water to San Antonio Texas.
+Thomas Gibson has returned home, as Harvey delivers wind and water to San Antonio, Texas.
 Thomas Gibson is again experiencing epic natural forces, and like the eclipse Thomas viewed in Charleston, Harvey will also make the history books.

 With Harvey headed inland, Thomas Gibson said on Instagram that he’s entrusted leadership to his dog, Hazel.
-Hazel appears to be on the alert and ready for anything, in this cute photo.
+Hazel appears to be on the alert and ready for anything in this cute photo.

 Hazel is Hurricane Harvey ready, and the rest of us are following her orders…!